beckym223/manual_work/E6_long_edited.md

 fact, coupled with a continuous upward growth in the absolute level of company- financed R&D, resulted in a persistent de-
-2For example, the rate of growth in total factor productivity declined between the 1960's and the 1970's by 4.5 percent in Japan, 3.3 percent in France, and "only" 2 percent in the United States (see Organiza- tion for Economic Cooperation and Development,  1993).
-3See Griliches (1990) for more details on this story.

 ### ---Economics-1994-0-06.txt---